valerisuleo/angular/reusable-components/README.md

 ```

 ## Input Properties
-Back to our `favourite.component.ts` we wanna mark this field:
+Back to our `/favorite.component.ts` we wanna mark this field:

 ```
 isFavorite: boolean;